RJauslin/WaveSampling/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+In this version :

 > Please replace \dontrun{} by \donttest{} or unwap the examples if they can be executed in less than 5 sec per Rd-file.